danikiyasseh/SoQal/README.md

 SoQal is a method that allows a learner, in an active learning setting, to dynamically alter its dependence on an oracle for labels.

-This method is described in "SoQal: Selective Oracle Questioning in Active Learning"
+This method is described in "SoCal: Selective Oracle Questioning for Consistency-based Active Learning of Cardiac Signals"

 # Requirements